 “Aw, crap.
 I was hoping for a little Downton Abbey.”
-She put on her robe and, not knowing where exactly to put her hand because that bosom was ample, decided upon the woman’s handbag.
+She put on her robe and, not knowing where exactly to put her hand because that bosom was ample, touched the woman’s handbag.
 Soon they were whizzing through the night until C.J. found herself standing on a beach, the sun shining brightly.

 “Where are we?”
 C.J. asked.

 “San Diego,” the Ghost replied.
 She pointed toward the shore.
 “Look upon yourself, you vain creature, before you had children.
 See the shallow, empty life you led.”